 There are always wild turkeys at Fossil Rim, but I’ve never been lucky enough to spot one of the Sandhill Cranes there.
 My son got this picture last summer!
 I think this poor bird is a little confused.

 Usually the giraffes are out in the pasture, and will come right up to your car!
-During times of inclement weather, the giraffes are put up in their pen, but can still be seen from the road.
+During times of inclement weather, or if the temperatures are below 50 degrees, the giraffes are put up in their pen, but can still be seen from the road.

 I love the zebras, which are very social when hungry, but watch out for their teeth!!